 Under the collaboration agreement with Alimera, as amended in March 2008 (the "Alimera Agreement"), the Company licensed to Alimera the rights to develop, market and sell certain product candidates, including ILUVIEN, and Alimera assumed all financial responsibility for the development of licensed products.
-In October 2014, the Company received a \$25.0 million milestone payment from Alimera as a result of the FDA approval of ILUVIEN.
+In September 2014, the Company earned a \$25.0 million milestone from Alimera as a result of the FDA approval of ILUVIEN, which was recorded as revenue in the quarter ended September 30, 2014 and received in October 2014.
 In addition, the Company is entitled to receive 20% of any net profits (as defined) on sales of each licensed product (including ILUVIEN) by Alimera, measured on a quarter-by-quarter and country-by-country basis.
-Alimera may recover 20% of previously incurred and unapplied net losses (as defined) for commercialization of each product in a country, but only by an offset of up to 4% of the net profits earned in that country each quarter, reducing the Company's net profit share to 16% in each country until those net losses are recouped.
-In the event that Alimera sublicenses commercialization in any country, the Company is entitled to 20% of royalties and 33% of non-royalty consideration received by Alimera, less certain permitted deductions.
+Alimera may recover 20% of previously incurred and unapplied net losses (as defined) for commercialization of each product in a country, but only by an offset of up to 4% of the net profits earned in that country each quarter, reducing the Company is entitled to 20% of royalties and 33% of non-royalty consideration received by Alimera, less certain permitted deductions.
+The Company is also entitled to reimbursement of certain patent maintenance costs with respect to the patents licensed to Alimera.

 The Company's performance obligations ended on December 31, 2009 and, accordingly, all amounts received thereafter under the Alimera Agreement are recognized as revenue upon receipt or at such earlier date, if applicable, on which any such amounts are both fixed and determinable and reasonably assured of collectability.
-Alimera received a \$25.0 million loan advance on September 30, 2014 to fund the FDA approval milestone and, on that basis, collectability was deemed to be reasonably assured at that date and the amount was recorded as collaborative research and development revenue in the current period.

-Revenue related to the Alimera Agreement totaled \$25.0 million and \$13,000 for the three months ended September 30, 2014 and 2013, respectively, and, in addition to the FDA milestone, consisted of patent fee reimbursements.
+Revenue under the Alimera Agreement totaled \$70,000 and \$47,000 for the three months ended March 31, 2015 and 2014, respectively, and \$25.1 million and \$95,000 for the nine months ended March 31, 2015 and 2014, respectively.